o3de/sig-graphics-audio/testing-guidance/Automation-Authoring-Maintaining-Editor-Python-Bindings.md

 ## 1.0 Introduction:

 Editor Python Bindings (EPB) are python based hooks for executing automation within the O3DE editor context.
-These bindings are exposed through modules in the `azlmbr` grouping.
+These bindings are exposed through modules in the `azlmbr` grouping that are only executable within the O3DE editor.
 Event busses (ebus) and direct methods are exposed in each `azlmbr` module.

+Editor Context properties and busses are not accessible in game launcher; EPB automation doesn't easily translate to game launcher scope.
+Behavior context busses are similar to editor context but don't cover the same functionality as many EPB.
+Behavior context are interfaces (ebus and properties) used by game logic in game mode.
+More information about [Reflection Context](https://www.o3de.org/docs/user-guide/programming/components/reflection/) and [Event Messaging](https://www.o3de.org/docs/user-guide/programming/messaging/) can be found in the documentation.

-In editor session, using these ebus and method calls found in `azlmbr` modules you can open levels, enter/exit simulation game mode, and perform complex content creation tasks.
+In an editor session, using these ebus and method calls found in `azlmbr` modules you can open levels, enter/exit simulation game mode, and perform complex content creation tasks.
 Ebus calls can create new entities and add new components to those entities.
 Component properties can be modified and complex relationships can be created between entities and components.

 Atom automation primarily uses EPB automation for component verification in the Automated Review (AR) system.
 Atom components can be instantiated in an editor session using `-rhi=null` so that the basic component can be tested without requiring GPU render.
 RPI level function will occur when `-rhi=null` so the components are still exercising some code.
 We take advantage of helpers to make these ebus calls more object-oriented; specifically editor_entity_utils.py.